uzairlol/Spotify_Song_Like_Predictor/README.md

 ### Project Structure

-- **Training Script (`spotify_model_training.py`)**: This script handles the data preprocessing, feature scaling, model training, evaluation, and saving the trained model.
+- **Training Script (`spotify model training.py`)**: This script handles the data preprocessing, feature scaling, model training, evaluation, and saving the trained model.
-- **Deployment Script (`model_deployment.py`)**: This script loads the trained model, takes user input for song attributes, and predicts the likelihood that the user will like the song.
+- **Deployment Script (`spotify model deployment.py`)**: This script loads the trained model, takes user input for song attributes, and predicts the likelihood that the user will like the song.

 ### Training Script